TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/aws/ecs/mutual-tls/_index.md

 In `4-1-secrets` template with `SupportProxyTLS` set to `true`.

-This creates a new secret in ACM and also a `GCS token hash key secret` in the KeyVault for {{% tts %}} components to exchange auth information.
+This creates a `ProxyTLSSecret` for the TLS server certificate/key secrets and also a `GCS token hash key secret`, which is used by the Gateway Configuration Server and the Identity Server.

-Update `5-7a-certs-le` to update Certbot tasks.
+Next, update `5-7a-certs-le` with the following settings:

 - Set ` SupportProxyTLS` to true.
 If `ExistingCertARN` is set, clear this before running the update.
 - Fetch new certificates using the [instructions]({{< relref "#lets-encrypt-certificates-optional" >}}).
-- When fetching the certificates, make note of the `TLSCertificateARN` where the new certificates are written.
+- When fetching the certificates, make note of the `CertificateArn` field from the logs where the new certificates are written.
-- Once the certificates are successfully queried, rerun the same `5-7a-certs-le` template but this time set, the `ExistingCertARN` with `TLSCertificateARN`.
+- Once the certificates are successfully queried, rerun the same `5-7a-certs-le` template but this time set, the `ExistingCertARN` with the `CertificateArn` value.
 This ensures that Certbot renews these certificates and doesn't replace them.

 ### Step 3: Update the Load Balancer and the Proxy

 We now forward traffic from `8987` on the AWS NLB to `8987` on Envoy.

 First update `3-1-security-group-rules`.
-This will allow traffic from `8987` to flow into the deployment.
+Set `LBSCUPSmTLSEnabled` to `true`.
+This will allow traffic from `8987` to flow into the cluster.

 Next Update `3-2-load-balancer-rules`.

 - Set `SupportProxyTLS` to true.
 - Set `TLSCertificateARN` with the ARN from the previous step and update.
-- Set `CUPSmTLSEnabled` to true.
+- Set `LBSCUPSmTLSEnabled` to true.

 The new certificate is picked up by all TLS listeners and new listener and target group for CUPS mTLS is created.

 Now, update `5-6-ecs-proxy`.
-Set `SupportProxyTLS` and `CUPSmTLSEnabled` to true.
+Set `SupportProxyTLS` and `LBSCUPSmTLSEnabled` to true.

+Make sure that the image of the proxy is minimum `v3.30.0`.
+Images from earlier releases do not contain changes necessary for mTLS support.

 You can check if the connection is successful by querying the certificates presented by the `8987` listener.